lidofinance/solana-docs/docs/development/development.md

 ---
 title: development
-description: Overview of development in LIDO for Solana
+description: Overview of development in Lido on Solana
 keywords:
  - development
  - developers